baderalsuhaim/CityEngineGame/README.md

 is not active until all the objectives have been met.

 The game is controlled using A/D for moving left/right and W for jumping.

+The physics engine is not included in this repo, as it is the property of City, University of London.
+For that reason, this game cannot be cloned and ran by people not having access to the engine.